3. Supporting Students

 - Q & A sessions with older students so that the Year 8s can get a real insight into what the subject is like

-- A parental consultation evening which engages parents and explores a range of issues with Key Stage 4 including RPA and the different qualifications on offer
+- A parental consultation evening that engages parents and explores a range of issues with Key Stage 4 including RPA and the different qualifications on offer

-- A Options Fayre where students can discuss the nature of the course with staff
+- An Options Fayre where students can discuss the nature of the course with staff

 Below is a link to the presentation shared with parents last year and the options booklet for students explaining the curriculum.

 Two-thirds of students continue with us into Central Sixth but support for options at Post 16 is directed at the needs of individual students.